ds5110/project-spring24-hueyyt/docs/results.md

 334   95.841617      Census Tract 9551, Washington County  23029955100
 307   93.260229     Census Tract 9653.02, Somerset County  23025965302
 ```
-- Because we used Min-Max normalization, the larget value of `SE` becomes 100.

-The visualization is attached below.
+The SE score visualization is attached below.
 <img src='../figs/SE_normed_tract.png'>

+- In this figure, areas close to the coast have relatively lower SE scores.

 #### Persons who are 60 years of age or older
 Below are the top 5 areas with the largest number of persons who are 60 years of age or older.